Ministry-of-CBT/Project-CBT/README.md

 Will there be a curseforge upload: No but do it yourself.

 Yes there are releases and only dev releases exist for research purposes.

+## How to Install Project CBT:

+Get it from releases En Croissant Dummy

 ## Project CBT - Modlist: